-Summer is almost over here in the Pacific Northwest, but I’m still hanging on to every last drop of sunshine with this Traditional White Wine Sangria.
-Gather your leftover berries and stone fruit, snag an apple and some wine, and let’s make sangria!
+Summer is almost over here in the Pacific Northwest, but I’m still hanging on to every last drop of sunshine with this Traditional White Sangria recipe.
+Gather your leftover berries and stone fruit, snag an apple and some white wine, and let’s make sangria!

 This recipe is simple, requiring just 8 ingredients, 1 pitcher, and 15 minutes to make.
 The only “special” ingredients it requires are a bottle of white Spanish table wine and apple brandy (brand recommendations included below!).
 Based on my research, this is a traditional blend of alcohol and wine that creates a crisp but boozy and irresistible sangria.

 For fruit, I went with plenty of citrus, strawberry, nectarine, and apple.
 Of course, based on whatever season it is in your country, get creative!
 Anything that blends well with beverages would likely work here (think oranges, blackberries, figs, plums, and mango).

 Sangria benefits from a bit of sweetness, and to keep things uncomplicated and pure in flavor, I went with organic cane sugar.
 But I know some of you avoid sugar, so try sweetening with a comparable amount of either powdered coconut sugar, maple syrup, agave, or stevia to taste.

 All that’s left to do is muddle and then add the rest of the fruit and booze!
 This is the fun part.

 Simply stir and serve over ice or frozen fruit.
 This can be made up to 24 hours in advance, which makes it ideal for making ahead for parties and gatherings.